pgdogdev/docs/docs/features/sharding/supported-queries.md

 ### `UPDATE` and `DELETE`

 Both `UPDATE` and `DELETE` queries work the same way as `SELECT` queries.
-The `WHERE` clause and any CTEs are checked for a sharding key, using any of the supported patterns and if a key is found, the query is routed to directly to one shard.
+The `WHERE` clause and any CTEs are checked for a sharding key, using any of the supported patterns, and if a key is found, the query is routed directly to one shard.
 Statements without a key are sent to all shards, in parallel.

 #### Examples